tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

 tapplets-registry.manifest.json
 ```

-## Tari Blockchain
+## Tari Network

-Tari Blockchain's Smart Contract (Template) as TappletRegistry.
+Tari Network's Smart Contract (Template) as TappletRegistry.
 It contains mapping with hashed tapplet data, like shasum.
 Tapplets themselfs are packages kept in any registry, like npm.

 ## npm registry